lavary/laravel-menu/README.md

 Laravel Menu provides a parital view out of the box which generates menu items in a bootstrap friendly format which you can **include** in your Bootstrap based navigation bars:

-You can access the partial view using `Config`.
+You can access the partial view via `Config::get('laravel-menu::views.bootstrap-items')`.

 All you need to do is to pass the root level items to the partial view: